 Nootropics for Social Interactions

-Why people even use nootropics?
-There are several purposes for using them.
-Check the article on Psychology Today, where the author conducts an experiment on himself, applying different nootropics for improving his social interaction ability.
+There are several purposes for using nootropics – check the article on Psychology Today, where the author conducts an experiment on himself, applying different nootropics for social interaction ability improvement.

 As he portraits it, he has experienced awkward feelings when interacting with others almost to the point it became panic-inducing.
 He theorizes that it may have been a result of poor sleep, exercise, eating habits, and lack of mindfulness.